Is a prepaid cell phone plan right for you?

 Prepaid service is available from a variety of sources.
 All four of the nationwide carriers offer prepaid service under their own brands.
 Three of the carriers (Verizon is the exception) own separate brands, with their own customer service departments and retail operations.
 For example, Virgin Mobile and Boost Mobile are owned by Sprint and use Sprint's network, while Cricket is owned by AT&T, and MetroPCS is owned by T-Mobile.
 Service is also available through MVNOs (Mobile Virtual Network Operators) that cobble together service by buying access at wholesale from the major nationwide providers and reselling it.
 For example, Straight Talk buys access from AT&T, Verizon, T-Mobile and Sprint; the carrier you use will depend on the phone you select to use with the service.

 The newest twist are prepaid providers that rely on Wi-Fi for service, sometimes with a cell-phone carrier option to provide backup in areas where Wi-Fi is not available.
 Republic Wireless is perhaps the best known of these providers, and one that does well in satisfaction surveys.

 To find the best prepaid cell phone providers, we looked at large customer-satisfaction surveys, such as those conducted by ConsumerReports.org, J.D.
 Power and Associates and PCMag.com.
-We also looked at reviews and comparison articles at sites such as CNET, GottaBeMobile.com, Kiplinger and elsewhere.
-We rate carriers on their plans, but also on factors such as network performance, quality of customer service and selection of available phones to find the best prepaid cell phone plans, along with a few alternate choices that could be worth considering.
+We also looked at reviews and comparison articles at sites such as Tom's Guide, Money Magazine, PrepaidPhoneNews.com and others.
+We evaluate carriers on their plans, but also on factors such as network performance and the quality of their customer service to find the best prepaid cell phone plans, along with a few alternate choices that could be worth considering.

 Elsewhere in this report: